 Before deciding what is best fit for you let us break down what the key differences are for these two supportive roles!!

-A therapist is someone who can help with mental health difficulties, diagnosis, and assessment.
-Therapists are educated with a minimum of a master's degree in psychology or counseling, and are licensed in the states they offer services in.
+A therapist is someone who can perform clinical assessment, diagnose, and are licensed treat with DSM V mental health diagnosis using evidence based interventions (addressing symptoms and behaviors that are a direct result of your diagnosis).
+Therapists are educated with a minimum of a master's degree in psychology or counseling, in the states they offer services in.

 Therapists complete 3,000 hours of supervised practice and are bound by ethical codes that govern their conduct.
 If a therapist behaves inappropriately or makes a mistake, there is recourse through filing a complaint with the state licensing board.